php-fig/fig-standards/proposed/rdf/rdf.md

     public function getGraph();

     /**
-     * If this statement consists of subject, predicate, object and graph, this
+     * Determines if this statement contains graph information.
-     * function returns true, false otherwise.
      *
-     * @return boolean True, if this statement consists of subject, predicate, object
-     *                 and graph, false otherwise.
+     * @return boolean True, if this statement consists of subject, predicate, object and graph, false otherwise.
      */
     public function isQuad();

     /**
-     * If this statement consists of subject, predicate and object, but no graph,
+     * Determines if this statement contains no graph information.
-     * this function returns true, false otherwise.
      *
-     * @return boolean True, if this statement consists of subject, predicate and
+     * @return boolean True, if this statement consists of subject, predicate and object,
-     *                 object, but no graph, false otherwise.
+     *                 but no graph, false otherwise.
      */
     public function isTriple();

     /**
-     * Returns true if neither subject, predicate, object nor, if available, graph,
-     * are patterns.
+     * Checks if this statement contains no pattern.
      *
-     * @return boolean True, if neither subject, predicate, object nor, if available,
+     * @return boolean True, if neither subject, predicate, object nor, if available, graph, are patterns,
-     *                 graph, are patterns, false otherwise.
+     *                 false otherwise.
      */
     public function isConcrete();

     /**
-     * Returns true if at least subject, predicate, object or, if available, graph,
-     * are patterns.
+     * Checks if this statement contains a pattern.
      *
-     * @return boolean True, if at least subject, predicate, object or, if available,
+     * @return boolean True, if at least subject, predicate, object or, if available, graph, are patterns,
-     *                 graph, are patterns, false otherwise.
+     *                 false otherwise.
      */
     public function isPattern();

     /**
      * Get a valid NQuads serialization of the statement.
-If the statement is not
+If the statement is not concrete because
-     * concrete i.e. it contains variable parts this method will throw an exception.
+     * it contains pattern, this method has to throw an exception.
      *
      * @throws \Exception if the statment is not concrete
      * @return string a string representation of the statement in valid NQuads syntax.